Best Beginner 3D Printers in 2023

 The Creality Ender 3 Pro is ideal for those who want to learn as they build, supported by a bustling community of Ender enthusiasts.
 It also has the added benefit of being exceptionally well geared towards tinkering and upgrades.
 As Creality bluntly puts it, the Ender 3 Pro is ‘hackable as hell.’

-The Anycubic Mega S is another 3D printer that successfully balances a sub-$300 price tag with impressive print quality and a generous feature set.
+The Anycubic Mega S successfully balances a sub-$300 price tag with impressive print quality and a generous feature set as far as the best beginner 3D printers go.
 Undoubtedly an entry-level printer, the Anycubic Mega S comes with its limitations, it has to be said.
 Still, there’s plenty here for beginners and even seasoned printers to sink their teeth into.

 A solid full-metal frame, three-step easy assembly, a high-quality Titan extruder better suited to flexible filament, suspended filament spool holder, and 50 to 400-micron print resolution combine to offer easy up-and-start printing (after manual bed leveling).
 The results are invariably reasonable, surprising even for a $300 printer.
 The open design makes the Anycubic Mega S particularly suited to modification and tinkering.